Isabella Bank

 where they raise livestock including cattle and sheep.

 There is currently no store or shop operating in the village, but supplies are readily available at shops in nearby Bermudian Landing and Scotland Halfmoon.

 Public transportation includes a number of local bus lines serving surrounding villages and connecting with Belize City.

+Demographics

+At the time of the 2010 census, Isabella Bank had a population of 143.
+Of these, 40.6% were Creole, 23.1% Mestizo, 19.6% Mixed, 9.1% Caucasian, 4.2% East Indian, 2.1% Mopan Maya, 0.7% African and 0.7% Ketchi Maya.